koding/kdlearn/guides/install-rockmongo/index.md

 # How to install Rockmongo

+## What is Rockmongo

+Rockmongo is a MongoDB administration tool using which you can manage your server, databases, collections, documents, indexes and a lot more.
+It provides a very user-friendly way for reading, writing and creating documents.
+It is similar to PHPMyAdmin tool for PHP and MySQL.

 ### Step 1.

 Open up your [Koding](https://koding.com) Terminal and type in the following command to get started.